a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Wrapping Up

 A "developer productivity" metric is ineffective and problematic for improving stakeholder and business outcomes.
 The "Developer Productivity" term has become so ambiguous that it generates more confusion than clarity for anyone defining developer productivity or discussing engineering optimization.
-Choosing alternate metrics and a different term like "Engineering Results" will save time and facilitate greater impact.
+Choosing alternate metrics and a different term like "Engineering Results" saves time and facilitates greater impact.

 What challenges have you faced with the term Developer Productivity?
 How did you resolve them?